ameingast/cocoaimagehashing/README.markdown

 * finding similar images or matching
 * sorting an image set wrt a base image

-This framework was written for Mac OS X and iOS.
+This framework was written for macOS, iOS, watchOS and tvOS.
 This means that basic image transformations are executed through CoreGraphics.
 There are no external dependencies, so getting the framework integrated into your project is straight-forward.

 This framework provides three hashing functions with the following properties: